 FATMAP difficulty grade

-This family-friendly day hike pairs an excellent overlook to a beautiful waterfall and shares part of the route with the 330-mile-long Pinhoti Trail.
+This trail run pairs an excellent overlook to a beautiful waterfall and shares part of the route with the 330-mile-long Pinhoti Trail.

-There are several variations to this loop, and there is no wrong way to hike it.
+There are several variations to this loop, and there is no wrong way to run it.

 The two highlights of the route are Keown Falls and Johns Mountain Overlook.

-Begin by hiking up the Pinhoti Trail from the Keown Falls Trailhead (pronounced "Cowen" Falls).
+Begin with the Pinhoti Trail from the Keown Falls Trailhead (pronounced "Cowen" Falls).

-The waterfall is the first stop of the hike, and a stairway leads to an observation deck with an excellent vantage point of the falls.
+The waterfall is the first stop of the run, and a stairway leads to an observation deck with an excellent vantage point of the falls.

 Keown Falls is best visited in the winter and spring months before the heat of the summer transforms it to nothing more than a trickle.
 Continuing the loop, follow the Pinhoti trail toward the Johns Mountain Overlook.